Santo-G/Beerista/README.md

 </p>

 # Beerista
-This project consists of implementing a simple Android Kotlin app by using the [Punk API](https://punkapi.com/documentation/v2).
+This project consists of implementing an Android Kotlin app using the [Punk API](https://punkapi.com/documentation/v2).

 ## Table of Contents
 - [Project description](#project-description)